M64GitHub/movy/README.md

 ![get_movy](https://github.com/user-attachments/assets/2436ed3e-d7e3-4b92-a63a-8b09908ffcf1)

-**movy** is a graphics rendering engine with effects, and animation for the terminal.
+**movy** is a graphics rendering-, effects-, and animation engine for the terminal.

-It transforms your terminal into a vibrant, graphical playground — blending pixel-level rendering with chainable effects, sprite animations and event-driven interaction.
+It transforms your terminal into a vibrant, graphical playground — blending pixel-level rendering with event-driven interaction.

 ## A Hacker’s Dream Canvas